Phoenix Petroleum: Products and services

-Gasoline engine oils, diesel engine oils, motorcycle oils, automotive engine oils, transmission oils, automotive greases, industrial lubricants are among the lubricants sold by Phoenix Petroleum Philippines, Inc.
+Gasoline engine oils, diesel engine oils, motorcycle oils, automotive engine oils, transmission oils, automotive greases, and industrial lubricants are among the lubricants sold by Phoenix Petroleum Philippines, Inc.

 Expansion

 Phoenix Petroleum Philippines, Inc. acquired the 108 ha Batangas Union Industrial Park in 2007.
 The Calaca terminal at the industrial park is the largest depot yet of Phoenix and the company's first in Luzon, with its capacity of 50 e6L.
 The park is now known as Phoenix Petroterminals & Industrial Park.